Final Exam (1981 film): Plot

 Another Gamma member, Wildman, is lured into a darkened gymnasium while attempting to steal prescription drugs from the football coach's office.
-The murderer appears and chases Wildman to the weight room, where he is garroted on a weight-lifting machine.
+The murderer appears and physically overpowers Wildman, beating and dragging him to a weight-lifting machine where he is then garroted.
 Another student named Mark discovers Wildman's body and is subsequently chased by the murderer into the school's electrical building.
-The murderer emerges from a barrel and stabs Mark, killing him.
-Nerdy student Radish discovers the carnage and attempts to alert the police, who do not take him seriously due to all the ongoing pranks.
-Radish goes to warn Courtney but finds the murderer in her room instead and is also killed.
+The murderer jumps out of a barrel and stabs Mark, killing him.
+Nerdy student Radish discovers the carnage and calls the police, but they dismiss him due to the aforementioned pranks.
+Radish rushes to warn Courtney of the imminent danger but is murdered from the killer who is already inside her room.

 Courtney returns to her dormitory, where she discovers Radish's body pinned to her door.
-A terrified Courtney attempts to alert her dormitory, but everyone has gone home for the break.
+Terrified, she attempts to alert her dormitory, but everyone has gone home for the break.
 Lisa waits for Dr. Reynolds in the school's conservatory but the murderer enters the room and stabs her to death.
-Courtney goes to the conservatory to alert Lisa, only to discover her body.
-The murderer chases after her, and Courtney arms herself with a kitchen knife, before taking refuge in the campus's clock tower.
-Alerted by Courtney's cries for help, a coach arrives and shoots an arrow at the murderer, but he catches it in his hand and impales the coach with it, killing him.
-The murderer attempts to finish Courtney off but she manages to push him from the top floor of the tower.
-Thinking him dead, Courtney is seized by the murderer when he grabs her ankle.
-She stabs him 12 times, ultimately killing him.
+Courtney arrives shortly after and sees her corpse.
+The murderer pursues Courtney.
+She arms herself with a kitchen knife then takes refuge in the campus's clock tower.
+Alarmed by her rampant pleas for help, a coach arrives, shooting an arrow at the murderer.
+He catches it and impales it into his chest, killing him.
+The killer gets his foot stuck in the damaged flooring as Courtney bashes him with a wood plank.
+He falls to the first floor.
+Courtney cautiously walks past and the murderer grabs her ankle.
+Using his knife, she stabs him 12 times, ultimately killing him.

-The film ends as Courtney sits on the front steps of the building and begins sobbing over the events that just took place.